Trump threatens to tax European auto imports

 In a speech Friday night at Harvard University, European Commissioner for Competition Margrethe Vestager said the EU will respond to the tariffs "to defend European industry, and the world trading system," according to a copy of her remarks.
 She called the Trump action "one-sided protectionist measures, which hurt, not just jobs, but the whole system of rules that makes our global economy work."

-German automakers Volkswagen, Daimler AG and BMW AG build vehicles at plants in the United States.
+German automakers Volkswagen AG, Daimler AG and BMW AG build vehicles at plants in the United States.
 BMW employs more than 9,000 workers in South Carolina and is one of the state's largest employers.

 The United States accounts for about 15 percent of worldwide Mercedes-Benz and BMW brand sales, while it accounts for 5 percent of VW brand sales and 12 percent of Audi sales.